 What didn’t work for us

-– There isn’t quite enough storage for us.
-We are pack rats when we go on a roadtrip.
-My hubby as a ton of photo equipment, we bring picnic supplies, and on this trip we had a large suitcase.
-We couldn’t get it all in the back and would need to move up to a larger model to accommodate our trip-style.
+- There isn’t quite enough storage for us.
+We are pack rats when we go on a road trip.
+My hubby has a ton of photo equipment, we bring picnic supplies, and on this trip, we had a large suitcase.
+We couldn’t get it all in the back and would need to move up to a larger model to accommodate our trip style.

 - The rearview mirror “box” is a little larger, I found it a little distracting.

 - The armrest for the driver is too short, my hubby is a big guy and he could not rest his arm comfortably, it was fine for me when I drove.
 Also on the armrest front, I really missed having one on the passenger side.

 Overall, I can honestly say that this is a great car.
 It handles super well, it is functional (which is really important on road trips) and it is designed well.
 For the Misadventures family personally, we need a Buick with more storage capacity (unless the hubby agrees to sell all his camera equipment…) but that just means we need an Enclave!

 Thank you to Buick for lending me the Encore for my extended weekend road trip to Oregon!